Music Box (film): Plot

-Hungarian immigrant Michael J. Laszlo faces having his US citizenship revoked after being accused of war crimes during WWII.
+Hungarian immigrant Michael J. Laszlo faces a trial and having his U.S. citizenship revoked after being accused of war crimes during the Second World War.
 Laszlo insists it is mistaken identity.
-His daughter, Ann Talbot, a Chicago defence attorney, resolves to defend her father in court.
+His daughter, Ann Talbot, a defense attorney, resolves to defend her father in court.

 Prosecuting attorney Jack Burke of the Office of Special Investigations claims that the supposedly upstanding and affable family man, Laszlo, is "Mishka," the former commander of an Arrow Cross death squad.
 During the Siege of Budapest, Mishka's unit sadistically tortured, raped, and murdered scores of Hungarian Jews, Roma, and their Gentile protectors.
 Meanwhile, Laszlo's bank accounts reveal large payments to Tibor Zoldan, a fellow Hungarian immigrant.
-Laszlo claims these were unpaid loans to a destitute friend who had been recently killed in a hit-and-run car accident.
+Laszlo claims these were unpaid loans to a destitute friend who has been recently killed in a hit-and-run car accident.

-At the hearing the few survivors give grisly testimony describing the crimes committed by Mishka's unit.
+At the hearings the few survivors give grisly testimony describing the crimes committed by Mishka's unit.
 All identify Laszlo as their torturer.
 Equally damning is an authenticated Arrow Cross identification card bearing Laszlo's photograph and the name, "Laszlo Miklos."
 Laszlo claims it is a frame-up by Hungary's then Communist government and its secret police, the ÁVO.
 He further claims it is retaliation for his protest against the US tour of a Hungarian dance troupe several years earlier.

 Ann locates a Soviet defector who testifies about the KGB's program of flawlessly forging documents to frame anti-Communists in the West.
 The defector further explains that this technique was shared with every secret police service in the Soviet Bloc.
 He says that the Hungarian ÁVO was interested in this tactic.
-This revelation, combined with Ann's questioning the reliability of witnesses still living under a police state, throws Burke's case into serious doubt.
+This revelation, combined with Ann questioning the reliability of witnesses still living under a police state, throws Burke's case into serious doubt.

-Burke announces a witness will testify that Michael Laszlo is "Mishka."
+Burke announces a witness will testify that Laszlo is "Mishka."
 The infirm witness is unable to leave Budapest, so Ann, Burke, and Judge Irwin Silver travel to Hungary.
 Laszlo refuses to go, claiming Communists will assassinate him if he returns.
-Before Ann's departure her legal assistant provides more details about Tibor Zoldan and believes he was blackmailing Laszlo.
+Before Ann's departure her legal assistant provides more details about Tibor and believes he was blackmailing Laszlo.